What kind of thinking leads to better outcomes?

-Think about how we respond when asked a question of the sort – why did you do X. Our inclination is to respond with a because answer, which rarely includes a cause.
-If you made a decision, you would offer a reason “this was the best decision given the information” and not “it caused me to avoid someone I've been trying to avoid.”
+Think about how we respond when asked a question of the sort – why did you do X?
+Our inclination is to respond with a ‘because’ answer, which rarely includes our reasoning.
+If you made a decision, you would offer a reason “this was the best decision given the information” and not “it caused me to avoid someone I’ve been trying to avoid.”

 Habits are not all burdens.
 Often, as Martin points out, they “make thinking bearably simple” But we need a way to describe them if we are to understand them.
-In Diaminds: Decoding the Mental Habits of Successful Thinkers, Martin writes:
+In Diaminds, Martin writes:

 Mental habits work in conjunction with one another to make up patterns of thinking, which are analogous to patterns of behavior in that they are reliably reproducible and yield predictable results in similar circumstances.
 It is a commonplace that ‘marketing people’ and ‘engineering people’ process information in different ways.
 But in what ways are they different? and what difference do their differences make?